Optimal Client Sampling in Federated Learning with Client-Level Heterogeneous Differential Privacy: Federated Learning with Heterogeneous Group Client-Level DP

-That is, if the input domain is partitioned into disjoint subsets independently of the actual data, and each subset is protected using a DP mechanism, the overall privacy guarantee is determined solely by the \textit{weakest} guarantee (i.e., the highest privacy budget) among the individual mechanisms.
-Using \autoref{lemma:parallelCom}, we can easily establish the overall privacy guarantee of GDPFed as in \autoref{them:privacy_guarantee_of_GDP}.
+\begin{lemma}[Parallel Composition of DP~\cite{yu2019differentially}] Let $\{\mathcal{D}_m\}_{m \in [M]}$ be a partition of the input domain $\mathcal{D}$ into disjoint subsets.
+Suppose each randomized mechanism $\mathcal{M}_m: \mathcal{D}_m \rightarrow \mathbb{R}^d$ satisfies $(\epsilon_m, \delta)$-DP.
+Then, any (possibly randomized) function applied to the collection $\{\mathcal{M}_m\}_{m \in [M]}$ satisfies $(\max_{m \in [M]} \epsilon_m, \delta)$-DP. \end{lemma} Intuitively, when the input domain is partitioned into disjoint subsets independently of the actual data, and a DP mechanism protects each subset, the weakest mechanism determines the overall privacy guarantee, that is, the one with the largest privacy budget $\epsilon_m$.
+Using \autoref{lemma:parallelCom}, we can establish the system-level privacy guarantee of GDPFed in \coroautoref{coro:privacy_guarantee_of_GDP}.